Frequently Asked Questions

 Kosher products typically have a Kosher symbol on the packaging so the consumer knows that this product is certified Kosher.
 Industrial products usually have a Kosher symbol and are accompanied by a Letter of Certification (LOC) issued by the certifying agency that attest to the products Kosher status.
 When the AKC certifies a product a Letter of Certification is sent to the company.
 The LOC spells out the requirements that need to be met for this particular product to be accepted as Kosher.

 Some crops can be certified Kosher straight from your farm.
-Carrots, potatoes and peaches among many other varieties can be easily Kosher certified.
-Crops that are prone to high levels of insect infestation i.e. leafy greens would need to go through a pre approved washing system and their level of infestation checked in order to be Kosher certified.
+Carrots, potatoes, and peaches among many other varieties can be easily Kosher certified.
+Crops that are prone to high levels of insect infestation (i.e., leafy greens) would need to go through a pre-approved washing system and their level of infestation checked to be Kosher certified.